Curriculum

 Statistics (Honors)

-This course is an introduction to the fundamentals of statistical analysis.
+This course is an introduction to the major concepts of statistics and probability.
 Students will complete statistics labs in small groups by applying concepts learned in the classroom.

-This course is an introduction to the fundamentals of statistical analysis.
+This course is an introduction to the major concepts of statistics and probability.
 Students will complete statistics labs in small groups by applying concepts learned in the classroom.

 Topics covered: